How To Invest In IPOs & Upcoming New Issues

 Sticky Clients

-A problem all brokers are desperate to address though is people losing money.
-Itβs always been the case and previously was always anecdotally noted that only around 20% of people made money.
-The IG founder, even mentions this in his book, prior to it being a regulatory requirement to display in all marketing and on websites what percentage of clients lose money when trading spread betting and CFDs.
-A few brokers have implemented post-trade analytics, to help their clients try and win more.
-IGβs Trade Analytics tool does just that.
-Itβs sole purpose is to try and help traders win more by getting a better understanding of where they profit and lose in the markets.
-Itβs been developed in-house by IG, based on their analytics and to provide clarity.
+A problem all brokers are desperate to address is people losing money.
+It’s always been the case that only around 20% of people made money.Β A few brokers have implemented post-trade analytics, to help their clients try and win more.
+IG’s Trade Analytics tool does just that.
+Its sole purpose is to try and help traders win more by getting a better understanding of where they profit and lose in the markets.
+It’s been developed in-house by IG, based on analytics and to provide clarity.

 Investing, ETFs & Share Dealing